 Building inspections and why they are an essential step in the home buying process.

-We often get a lot of questions surrounding Building and pest inspections.
-So we spoke to Noel Flounders from Adelaide Property Inspections to answer some of the most common questions about building and pest checks.
+People often ask us lots of questions about building and pest inspections, and whether they’re worth the expense.
+We spoke to Noel Flounders from Adelaide Property Inspections to answer some of the most common questions about these important checks.

 Answer: A Building inspection is a visual assessment of the property to identify any minor or major defects and make you aware of the general condition of the property at the time of inspection.
 It provides you the opportunity to ensure that the property you are about to buy is safe and relatively ’trouble free’, and then it can be decided whether you would like to continue with the purchase or not.